Skip to main content

 OT Coverage Guide

-By Spencer Carroll • Founder, End The Wait Ontario • Last updated: March 22, 2026
+By Spencer Carroll• Founder, End The Wait Ontario • Last updated: May 5, 2026

 Spencer Carroll is a parent advocate who has navigated the Ontario autism system personally.
-He has been invited by the World Health Organization to provide testimony on Ontario's autism services failures.
+A clip of his advocacy is featured in a World Health Organization reel on autism care.

 Take Action